Stage 1: Before you apply

 Year 5

-If you applied for your funding in year five, you’d not receive the maximum:
+If you applied for your funding in year five, you’d not receive the maximum as the support for a single academic year is capped:

 Year of your course Your payment